puniverse/quasar/docs/manual/actors.md

 *Linking* two actors causes the death of one to throw an exception in the other.
 Two actors are linked with the [`link`]({{javadoc}}/actors/Actor.html#link(co.paralleluniverse.actors.ActorRef)) method of the `Actor` class, and can be unlinked with the [`unlink`]({{javadoc}}/actors/Actor.html#unlink(co.paralleluniverse.actors.ActorRef)) method.
 A link is symmetric: `a.link(b)` has the exact same effect of `b.link(a)`.
 The next section explains in detail how the linking mechanism works.

-A more robust way of being notified of actor death than linking is with a *watch* (called *monitor* in Erlang; this is one of the very few occasions we have abandoned the Erlang function names).
+A more robust way of being notified of actor death than linking is with a *watch* (called *monitor* in Erlang; this is one of the few occasions we have abandoned the Erlang function names).
 To make an actor watch another you use the [`watch`]({{javadoc}}/actors/Actor.html#watch(co.paralleluniverse.actors.ActorRef)) method.
 When a watched actor, its watcher actor (or many watching actors) receives an `ExitMessage`, explained in the next section.
 Unlike links, watches are asymmetric (if A watches B, B does not necessarily watch A), and they are also composable: the `watch` method returns a *watch-id* object that identifies the particular watch; every `ExitMessage` contains that *watch-id* object that uniquely identifies the watch that caused the message to be received.
 If an actor calls the `watch` method several times with the same argument (i.e. it watches the same actor more than once), a message will be received for each of these different watches.
 A watch can be undone with the [`unwatch`]({{javadoc}}/actors/Actor.html#unwatch(co.paralleluniverse.actors.ActorRef, java.lang.Object)) method.

 ### Lifecycle Messages and Lifecycle Exceptions